Compensation

 • Neurological disorders resulting in long-term severe physical or mobility disability (e.g. cerebral toxoplasmosis resulting in severe stroke)

-• Neurological disorders resulting in long-term severe neurocognitive impairment (e.g. HIV-associated dementia; chronic hepatic encephalopathy related to Hepatitis C/B)
+• Neurological disorders resulting in long-term severe neurocognitive impairment (e.g. HIV-associated dementia; chronic hepatic encephalopathy related to hepatitis C/B)

 • Severe psychiatric disorders (e.g. diagnosed psychiatric disorders requiring inpatient care or prolonged psychiatric treatment under the care of specialist mental health services)

-• Other hepatic disorders caused by Hepatitis B or Hepatitis C resulting in long-term severe disability
+• Other hepatic disorders caused by hepatitis B or hepatitis C resulting in long-term severe disability

 • End-stage kidney disease requiring renal replacement therapy